 I worked in dispatch in the basement with Mr Barnard (Barney) and Stanley Alden, the foreman, and David.
 I had a big bench with large rolls of paper and thick string.
 The gardening, hardware and china departments were also in the basement.
-During my time there were a lot of changes in the Store with new departments being built.
+During my time there were a lot of changes in the store with new departments being built.
 The old boilers were in the dispatch department where the doors to Bedford Street were kept open.
 The new gas boilers were upstairs.
 In those days there was a lending library on the fourth floor.

 Two events have stayed in my memory.
 One was seeing a horse and carriage drive down The Walk, and stop in Exchange Street.
 I believe it was the Lord Mayor celebrating a centenary jubilee.
-The other event was the fire at Garlands which started in the basement 35 years ago.
-Garlands' store was just the other side of Little London Street a narrow lane.
-Ken was told to go up on the roof of Jarrolds with fire extinguishers and pick up any burning debris that blew there with the strong wind.
+The other event was the fire at Garlands which started in the basement.
+Garlands was the other side of Little London Street, a narrow lane, and I was told to go up onto the roof of Jarrolds with fire extinguishers and pick up any burning debris blown there in the strong winds.
 Garlands was destroyed but Jarrolds came to no harm.

 Sadly, Ken died shortly after recording his story.
 His daughter, Myra, sent the following for inclusion.
-At a later date Dad recalled having to help winch the passenger lift when it got stuck between floors & helping people out.
-Also he recalled the Wombles arriving at Jarrolds record department and taking my daughter to see them, where she had a dance with Orinoco!
+At a later date Dad recalled having to help winch the passenger lift when it got stuck between floors, and helping people out.
+He also recalled the Wombles arriving at Jarrolds’ record department and taking me to see them, where I had a dance with Orinoco!
 He loved his time at Jarrolds and was always reliving the happy times.
 His hobby was growing roses.

 Ken Sargent talking to WISEArchive in 2006.